-Her experience as a teacher and second to none communicational skills have been instrumental in forging strong partnerships and helping businesses to succeed.
+Her experience as a teacher and self-described "second to none communicational skills" have been instrumental in forging strong partnerships and helping businesses to succeed.

 Being part of a growing company and working with some of the best talent in this sector helps her develop and learn new skills in IT technical consultancy, IT management, sales, business development and sales management relating specifically to IT industry.

-Panda's greatest motivation is coaching others to perform above and beyond expectations.
+Panda's greatest motivation is coaching others to perform above and beyond expectations, she says.

 One of the reasons she started Brainobrain kids skills development program in Hungary is to help children with in the mainstream education to acquire practical skills improve their concentration, enhance learning ability, improve problem-solving and logical reasoning abilities, sharpen concentration and listening skills and to help them develop confidence and self-esteem.